 An LLC is not recognized as a tax classification by the IRS.
 Therefore, an LLC must choose to file taxes as a sole proprietorship, partnership, C corporation, or S corporation.

 Often S-corp status is more attractive to LLC owners, as it is still considered a pass-through entity.
 An LLC can only choose S-corp status if it has fewer than 100 shareholders, however.
 Whether an LLC chooses S-corp or C-corp status, the owners will be protected from personal liabilities and debts from running the business, unlike the owners of sole proprietorships and partnerships.

 Whatever tax status a company chooses, it's important to remember that it has no effect on the business's liability protection.
 The only effect that the tax status has on a business is in the way it is required to pay taxes.

 Not all states treat the C-corp or S-corp status in the same way.
 Most states do accept the federal tax status chosen by a business for state tax purposes.
 However, some states require S corps to pay income taxes just like a C corporation.
 This has no effect on how the business is taxed on a federal level.
 Other states will match the federal tax status without requiring any additional forms to be filed.

 States may also have different procedures for changing a company's legal tax status.
 Before you make the decision, be sure to find out about any special requirements by the state in which your company was formed.
 You may need to fill out a form for conversion, a certificate of incorporation, and pay additional fees for filing.

 If you need help with C-corp election, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.